How Alpha Hides in GAAP Accounting

-Both investors and entrepreneurs can benefit.
-Investors can buy companies with temporarily ugly numbers and can short stocks with superficially good reports.
-Entrepreneurs can better market their equity to potential investors and win the fundraising contest over their competition.
+Investors can buy companies with temporarily ugly numbers and short stocks with superficially good reports.
+Entrepreneurs can better market their equity to potential investors and beat the competition in the fundraising race.

-This alpha exists because our metrics based on the Generally Accepted Accounting Principles (GAAP) are a victim of their own success.
-The framework we built to analyze nineteenth-century railroads is largely the same one we use today to evaluate digital networks, raise capital for pharmaceutical candidates, and finance modern industrial projects.
+Why does this alpha exist?
+Because analysis based on the Generally Accepted Accounting Principles (GAAP) is a victim of its own success.
+The framework we built to evaluate nineteenth-century railroads is largely the same one we use today to assess digital networks, raise capital for pharmaceutical candidates, and finance modern industrial projects.
 The Financial Accounting Standards Board (FASB) has, overall, done an excellent job at keeping this framework relevant.
-But sometimes GAAP lags business reality, and some of our fundamental metrics are in need of an update.
+But sometimes GAAP lags business reality, and some of our metrics are in need of an update.

-The main problems with GAAP are twofold.
+GAAP has two major shortcomings.
 First, GAAP doesn’t show you sample journal entries that lead from a transaction to a company’s books.
-Second, it’s not easy to see who is involved in each transaction.
-A business only has so many types of key relationships – customers, employees, suppliers, investors, competitors, the government, and the public at large.
+Second, it’s not easy to identify who is involved in each transaction.
+Every business only has a few types of key relationships – customers, employees, suppliers, investors, competitors, the government, and the public at large.
 Companies track these relationships; GAAP does not.

 The solution is simple.
 Walk through the major GAAP drivers from journal entries to public reporting and parse out those relationships to reframe our existing metrics.
 I’ll spare you a long weekend with the Accountants’ Handbook and start with my conclusions:

 2. The Cash Conversion Cycle Should Be Measured in % and Include Deferred Revenue